Naalai: Critical reception

 Sify wrote that "Naalai is not a classic gangster movie, still the team has to be encouraged.
 It’s just ok and one of the better gangster movies we have seen in recent times.".
 Rediff.com wrote, "The absence of an original story line and a weak screenplay takes the sheen out of the film.
 On the whole, it is a film with a lot of gloss and stale content".
 The Hindu said that "Rarely do you get to witness a short, succinctly told narrative on screen".
 Lajjavathi of Kalki wrote the director Udhayabhanu Maheswaran, who has come to tell the friendship of two friends that tomorrow is a question mark in the life of gangsters, has left the momentum and pressure in the screenplay.
 That's why in the climax, even though they sacrificed every person alive, it was not so heartbreaking.
 Cinesouth wrote "This is also another gangster film but director Udayabanu Maheswaran’s screenplay and direction sets it apart from the regular genre".
+Malini Mannath of Chennai Online wrote "There is not much variation or excitement by way of script or any novelty by way of presentation.
+The characters too lack consistency and intensity.
+It's like the director's initial enthusiasm in etching them waned as the narration proceeded, the characters appearing lacklustre towards the later part".